rust-lang/book/src/ch20-02-advanced-traits.md

 <a id="default-generic-type-parameters-and-operator-overloading"></a>

-### Using Default Generic Type Parameters and Operator Overloading
+### Using Default Generic Parameters and Operator Overloading

 When we use generic type parameters, we can specify a default concrete type for the generic type.
 This eliminates the need for implementors of the trait to